swiyu-admin-ch/swiyu-generic-application-test/README.md

 source ./scripts/cleanup-local-testing.sh
 ```

-This script removes the environment variables that were set by `prepare-local-testing.sh`, allowing subsequent tests to use the default registry images again.
+This script removes the environment variables set by `prepare-local-testing.sh`, allowing for subsequent tests to use the default registry images again.

 ## Contributions and feedback